-Low FODMAP Thai Peanut Noodles feature whole-grain brown rice spaghetti, protein-packed turkey, and colorful FODMAP-free veggies tossed in a Thai-inspired peanut sauce.
-This low FODMAP meal can be ready in about 30 minutes.
+Low FODMAP Thai Peanut Noodles feature whole-grain brown rice spaghetti, protein-packed turkey, and colorful low FODMAP veggies tossed in a Thai-inspired peanut sauce.
+This IBS-friendly meal can be ready in about 30 minutes.

 This is one of my back-pocket recipes.
-You know the ones that you keep around for those nights when you’d-really-rather-order-take-out-but-know-you’ll-feel-better-later-if-you-just-cook-something-kinda-nights.
+The kind I keep around for those nights when you'd-really-rather-order-take-out-but-know-you'll-feel-better-later-if-you-just-cook-something-kinda-nights.

 No judgment if you choose the take-out.
 I sometimes do, too.

-- It can be ready in 30 minutes, and most of the ingredients needed are things I try to keep on hand in my low FODMAP kitchen.
+- It's a 30-minute dinner.
+About 20 minutes hands-on, and most of the ingredients are things I already have in my low FODMAP kitchen.

-- It’s Thai inspired.
-I love Thai food, but many traditional recipes call for higher FODMAP ingredients like garlic or shallots.
-Although delicious, these ingredients don’t agree with me.
-So, I rely on low FODMAP alternatives in recipes like this.
+- It's Thai-inspired.
+I love Thai food, but many traditional recipes call for garlic and shallots, which don't agree with me.
+So I rely on low FODMAP workarounds like garlic-infused olive oil.
+Not identical to fresh garlic, but it gets you most of the way there.

 Add these ingredients to your shopping list to make one batch (or 4 servings) of these low FODMAP Thai peanut noodles: